ziparker/PlotJuggler/README.md

 __IMPORTANT__: there is a critical bug in version 0.3.x of ros_type_introspection.
 Use version 0.4.3 or later.

-__At the time of writing, you must compile ros_type_introspection from source (master branch).__

-In the future you will be able to install it on ROS Indigo and Kinetic:

-       sudo apt-get install ros-indigo-ros-type-introspection or
+You can easily install the Indigo, Jade or Kinetic package with the command:

-       sudo apt-get install ros-kinetic-ros-type-introspection
+       sudo apt-get install ros-XXXX-ros-type-introspection